actix/book/actix/src/sec-7-stream.md

 ## Wrapping a stream of events

-A stream provides a series of frames to Actix which reperesent some event or input provided by the stream.
+A stream provides a series of frames to Actix which represent input or events provided by the stream.
 The first method to handle these inputs from a stream, is to asynchronously map over the inputs and turn these into messages that can be sent to an Actor.

-The best example for this is a TcpListener, which provides a stream of new connections coming in from clients.
+An example of this is a TcpListener, which provides a stream of new connections coming in from clients.
 As each client connects, we can wrap the new connection into a message, which is sent to a handler to process.